Sid2697/Blog_Sid/_posts/2020-08-20-action-descriptors-Suriya.markdown

 comments: true
 ---

-This paper proposes a three-stream convolutional neural network architecture for the task of action recognition in first person videos.
+This paper proposes a three-stream convolutional neural network architecture for the task of action recognition in first-person videos.
 The three stream consists of the spatial, temporal, and *Ego* streams.
 The *Ego stream* is a two-stream architecture consisting of 2D and 3D CNN; it takes in hand mask, head motion, and saliency map for generating the class scores.
 The *Ego stream* when combined with the spatial and temporal streams, achieves a 10% gain in the action recognition accuracy.

 ### Ego ConvNet